nestoregon/alphabot2pi_simulation/README.md

 ROS and Gazebo must be installed before completing the following steps

 ## Installation
-Create catkin workspace.
+1. Create catkin workspace.
 Make sure you are in a path where you want your worskpace to be and run the following commands on the terminal.
 ```
 mkdir alphabot2pi_simulation_ws
 cd alphabot2pi_simulation_ws
 git clone https://github.com/nestoregon/alphabot2pi_simulation/
 ```
-Change the name to src
+2. Change the name to src.
+The file downloaded from GitHub has to change its name to src.
 ```
 mv alphabot2pi_simulation src
 ```
-Create build and devel files
+3. Create build and devel files.
+The following command creates all the necessary build and devel files.
+This is why you only need to download the src, the other files are automatically generated after the following command
 ```
 catkin_make
 ```
-Source the workspace
+4. Source the workspace.
+To be able to use ```roslaunch``` ```roscd``` or ```rosrun``` the workspace must be sourced.
+Note: each new terminal window will not be sourced unless you edit the ~/.bashrc file, further details below.
 ```
 source devel/setup.bash
 ```
-Go to the directory with control nodes
+5. Go to the directory with control nodes
 ```
 cd src/alphabot2_simulation/sim_control/src
 ```
-Make the code executable
+6. Make the code executable.
+The code will not work unless it is executable.
 ```
 chmod  +x control_robot_node.py find_ball_blue_node.py servo_node.py drive_node.py remote_node.py
 ```